Reaganer/vpnserver/README.md

 The last hop node needs to be configured as **Single node mode**.
 Other nodes need to be configured as relay node mode.

-You can use an env-file to configure all the environment variables.
+You can use an env-file to configure all the environment variables at once.

 ```shell
 $ cat node.env